CSMYang/Context-Encoder-and-GLCIC/README.md

 ## How to run:

-### Context Encoder:
-    1. xxx

-    2. xxx

-    3. xxx

-    4. xxx

-### GLCIC:
+### Context Encoder & GLCIC:
     1. After you download raw dataset, firstly unzip it.
 Then, go GLCIC/make_dataset.py and run it directly since we have initialized all inputs.

-    2. If you want to train again using other hyperparameters, go GLCIC/train.py and modify hyperparameters on args_dict.
+    2. If you want to train again using other hyperparameters, go the corresponding train.py.
+    For the Context Encoder model, you can run it directly.
+For the GLCIC model, modify hyperparameters on args_dict.

-    3. After you trained the model or used given traiend model, go GLCIC/predict.py to test images.
+    3. After you trained the model or used given traiend model, go the corresponding predict.py.
+    You can run it directly.
+For details about how to change the text pictures, please see the following arguments and the corresponding files.

+    4. Notice that for the evaluation part, all codes can be found following the 'main' part in each predict.py.
+The evaluation score including SSIM and PSNR.
+For the FID score, go fid.py and you can run it directly.

 ### Arguments
 In GLCIC/subtitle_removal_predict.py: